 Shane McConkey - RIP

 I’ve gone back and forth on whether to post anything on Shane McConkey’s recent passing.
-To be frank, there have been many people who were critical of him continuing to push the limits with a wife and 3-year0old daughter, but then it struck me that I don’t have the slightest clue what it meant to be in his shoes and I don’t know what his family thought about him attempting to defy fate on a daily basis.
+To be frank, there have been many people who were critical of him continuing to push the limits with a wife and 3-year-old daughter and I dare say that my feelings bordered on the same, but then it struck me that I don’t have the slightest clue what it was like to be in his shoes and I don’t know what his family thought about him attempting to defy fate on a daily basis.
+So to question whether he should or shouldn't have been participating such dangerous pursuits is not for me to do.

 What I do know is that Shane McConkey was and is a legend in the sport of skiing.
-Forget, if you will, all the stuff about BASE jumping and the like.
-When it comes down to it, he was one of the best damned all-around skiers to ever strap a pair of boards on.
-Whether it was his exploit as a pro mogul skier, a racer when he was younger, or one of the pioneers on the international competitive freeskiing your, McConkey represented much of what embodies places like Squaw Valley and Chamonix.
-His passing is surely a tragedy that could have been avoided, but his life is surely worth celebrating!
+Forget, if you will, all the stuff about BASE jumping, wingsuit flying, and all the other action sports McConkey had become associated with; at his core, McConkey was a skier.
+Most people in the skiing world would agree that he was one of the most talented all-around skiers to ever strap a pair of skis on.
+Whether it was his exploits as a pro mogul skier, a racer when he was younger, or one of the pioneers on the international competitive freeskiing tour, McConkey represented much of what embodies places like Squaw Valley, Jackson Hole, Verbier, and Chamonix.
+His passing is surely a tragedy that could have been avoided, but that would have required he stop doing what he truly loved.
+And as members of the skiing community or general public, who are we to judge how made his living? his life is surely worth celebrating!
 RIP!

 Labels: